 The duration of the output reset pulse is selected via bits RLC in the Start-up control register (Table 11).
 The SBC distinguishes between a cold start and a warm start.
-A cold start is performed if the reset event was combined with a V1 undervoltage event (power-on reset, overtemperature reset, V1 undervoltage before entering or while in Reset mode).
+A cold start is performed if the reset event was combined with a V1 undervoltage event (power-on reset, reset during Sleep mode, over-temperature reset, V1 undervoltage before entering or while in Reset mode).
 The output reset pulse width for a cold start is determined by the setting of bits RLC.

-If any other reset event occurs without a V1 undervoltage (external reset, watchdog failure, watchdog change attempt in Normal mode) the SBC uses the shortest reset length ( $t{w(rst)} = 1 \text{ ms to } 1.5 \text{ ms}$ ).
+If any other reset event occurs without a V1 undervoltage (external reset, watchdog failure, watchdog change attempt in Normal mode, illegal Sleep mode command) the SBC uses the shortest reset length ($t{w(rst)} = 1 \text{ ms to } 1.5 \text{ ms}$).
 This is called warm start of the microcontroller.

 Table 11.
-Start-up control register (address 73h) ... continued
+Start-up control register (address 73h)